just226/messy-doc/README.md

 A distributed master/worker multi-thread full-text document content search app

 ## Description
-I always get overwhelmed by a bunch of document in my computer, no matter how hard I try to organize them, they still stay in a heap of mess.
+I always get overwhelmed by the massives bunch of documents in my computer, no matter how hard I try to organize them, they still stay in a heap of mess.

 Messy-doc helps me to find the right things I want.